melpon/wandbox/kennel/API.rst

 Plugin
 ------------

-VIM Plugin for Wandbox is here_. thanks @rhysd for your contributiong!
+VIM Plugin for Wandbox is here_. thanks @rhysd for your contribution!

 .. _here: https://github.com/rhysd/wandbox-vim